fgerraty/Marine_Megafauna_Subsidies/README.md

 ------------------------------------------------------------------------

-There are X primary R scripts required to run all console and data preparation, data cleaning, and analysis steps:
+There are X primary R scripts required to run all console and data preparation, data cleaning, analysis, and visualization steps:

 -   **00_Packages.R** loads every package that is needed in following scripts.
 After running this script, all following scripts can be run independently.

 -   **01_Data_Clean.R** cleans and summarizes raw data files.

--   To be continued...
+-   **02_Data_Summary.R** summarizes processed data files and calculates values that are presented in Figure 1B.

+-   **03_Consumers.R** generates the sankey/alluvial plots in Figure 2.

+-   **04_Map.R** generates the maps and histograms in Figure 3.

 ------------------------------------------------------------------------